nickmflorin/sportbook/README.md

 ```

 It means that the correct version of [node] that is required for this project is not already installed with [nvm], and
 must be installed before using it.
-To do this, simply run the following command:
+To do this, simply run the following command from the root of the project repository:

 ```bash
 $ nvm install